 I started writing and recording beds for a lot of songs, and eventually, when Nick Blagona said it was time to get back to work, I already had a solid foundation for what became my newest record, Death by Sunshine, which was mostly recorded in my home studio, except for the drums, which Randy Cooke recorded at his studio, some of the background vocals and keyboards which Percy Jones recorded in Tokyo and Jesse O’Brien in Hamilton, background vocals by Geno McManus in Buffalo, and the horns, which were recorded at GCR audio in Buffalo by Justin Rose and Armand Petri with the Jim’s (Bohm and Runfola) on trumpet and sax respectively.
 Nick mixed the record at his home studio in Caledonia, Canada.

-In July or so 2017, I had a call from my old drummer from the Animal Planet days, Gordie Rogers, and that call and the resultant nostalgia ended up with most of the band (unfortunately without Gordie who had to bow out) getting back together to make a record in Buffalo, NY later that year.
+In June 2017, I had a call from my old drummer from the Animal Planet days, Gordie Rogers, and that call and the resultant nostalgia ended up with most of the band (unfortunately without Gordie who had to bow out) getting back together to make a record in Buffalo, NY later that year.
 Rodney came up from Georgia, Percy flew in from Japan, and I drove to Buffalo from LA with an SUV full of guitars and amps.
-That record, "Satisfaction Garage," is set for a summer 2019 release.
+That record, "Satisfaction Garage," was released in August 2020.

 I keep swearing each record will be the last, and then I get excited about the next.

 How did I get where I am today?
 I digressed.
 A lot.
 And there you have it.